EHR vs EMR: What’s the difference?

 EHR vs EMR: Why EHR?

 The benefits of using an EHR system, and not simply an EMR, lie in the operations and efficiency of coordination of care and service delivery.
-The EHR safely and effectively stores health information and data, analyzes outcomes, allows for electronic prescribing and electronic communications, provides patient support, and increases the quality of administrative operations.
+The EHR safely stores health information and data, analyzes outcomes, allows for electronic prescribing and electronic communications, provides patient support, and increases the quality of administrative operations.

-The patient can access their own medical information, contact their healthcare provider and track their health history.
+One of the main differences between EHR and EMR is that EHR systems also give patients a greater role in their own healthcare management.
+The patient can access their medical information, contact their healthcare provider and track their health history.
 Hopefully, this will lead to a more health-conscious population living healthier lifestyles.

 Free white paper